Entra ID Cleanup Patterns

 THEN Flag as Potential Re-enrollment Drift

-Remediation: Identify active object, retire stale instance, record audit trail.
+Remediation: Identify active object, retire stale instance, and record the audit trail.

 Pattern 3: Hybrid Join Integrity Validation